-Patricia joined the firm after more than 25 years as a leading health policy advisor to key members of Congress, serving on health-related committees.
-In this capacity, she developed, negotiated and implemented significant health legislation.
-The areas impacted by this legislation include health reform, Medicare, Medicaid, Public Health Service Act programs, biosimilars, the Children’s Health Insurance Program, dietary supplements and over-the-counter (OTC) medicines.
-In addition, Patricia worked closely with administration officials on regulatory and legislative matters, including those from the Department of Health and Human Services, the Centers for Medicare & Medicaid Services, the Food and Drug Administration (FDA), Health Resources and Services Administration and the Department of Justice.
+Pattie joined the firm after more than 25 years as a widely recognized and respected health policy advisor.
+In these roles, she developed, negotiated, and implemented policies related to the Affordable Care Act, Medicare, Medicaid, Public Health Service Act programs (including the reauthorization of the Stem Cell Therapeutic and Research Act), biosimilars, the Children’s Health Insurance Program (CHIP), dietary supplements, and over-the-counter (OTC) medicines.
+In addition, Pattie worked closely with administration officials on regulatory and legislative matters related to the Department of Health and Human Services (HHS), the Centers for Medicare & Medicaid Services (CMS), the Food and Drug Administration (FDA), the National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), and the Department of Justice (DOJ).